U.S. President Donald Trump wants to place military troops along the U.S.-Canada border to monitor irregular border crossings amid COVID-19 fears.

 The announcement follows several reports of Canadians who returned home from abroad and chose not to self-isolate for two weeks—the incubation period of the novel coronavirus (COVID-19).

-According to public health officials, self-isolation requires people to stay at home at all times, avoid inviting others into the house, and to keep at least 2 meters distance from others if living in a shared space.
+According to public health officials, self-isolation requires people to stay at home at all times, avoid inviting others into the house, and to keep at least 2 metres distance from others if living in a shared space.

 Canada’s Minister of Health, Patty Hajdu, said people who have just returned to Canada are not allowed to use public transportation and should not self-isolate alongside people who are vulnerable to serious COVID-19 cases, such as the elderly.